FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/cross-sections-editor/Cross Sections Editor.rst

 .. image::../../img/User-Cross-Sections-Editor/User017.png

 6. If the channel
-   schematization process was successful, the following message will appear.
+   schematize process was successful, the following message will appear.

 7. Click close to load
    the channel info for the schematized layer.